 Established by the Benson Latin American Collection and the Lorenzo Long Institute of Latin American Studies at UT Austin, the Latin American Network Information Center is a large collection of online information of and from Latin America.

 Searchable database of weekly newsletters covering Latin American political and economic affairs.
-(Latin America database) [1986-present]
+(Latin America database) [1986-present].
+As of April 2018, LADB is no longer adding new content to their site.

 An online news service that provides access to three weekly electronic news bulletins about Mexico (SourceMex), Central America and the Caribbean including Cuba (NotiCen) and South America (NotiSur).
 LADB is also a searchable archive of over 24,000 articles.